MA-615-2022fall/Midterm-Project/README.md

 # Midterm-Project
-Timeline: 11/07/2022, finish gradescope and data cleaning.
+1. Timeline: 11/07/2022, finish gradescope and do the data cleaning in my own methods